adiap94/CodeDescription/README.md

 We used the clean CodeSearchNet that is provided in the official CodeBert repository.
 You can download the data from this [website](https://drive.google.com/open?id=1rd2Tc6oUWBo7JouwexW3ksQ0PaOhUr6h).
-In addition we modified and used the code from the following [paper](https://arxiv.org/abs/2002.03043) by Goutham Ramakrishnan and Jordan Henkel.
+In addition we udapted  the code from the following [paper](https://arxiv.org/abs/2002.03043) by Goutham Ramakrishnan and Jordan Henkel.

 the amount of examples for train,valid and test datasets in the original and augmented datasets.